scottdgale/ES_Target/README.md

 # ES_Target
 Embedded System Target Project

-Control shooting targets with any device via a web browser.
+Control interactive shooting targets with any device via a web browser.

-How to Use Gale Targets:
+# How to Use Gale Targets:

 1. On the target ensure that the switches (white / green connectors) are connected.
 2. On the target ensure that the motor (blue / yellow connector) is connected.